tvjames/kendo-docs/api/wrappers/jsp/toolbar/item.md

 ### showText `java.lang.String`

 Specifies where the text will be displayed.
+Possible values are: "toolbar", "overflow" or "both" (default).

 #### Example
     <kendo:toolBar-item showText="showText">